Praqma/2git/docs/source-clearcase.md

 ##### configSpec

-The path to the config spec file used in the migration as a String
+The path to the config spec template as a String.
+Any occurences of `$label` in the template will be replaced with the label currently being handled.

 ```groovy
 source('clearcase') {